-Insurance KYC and claims flows touch more document types than almost any other industry — IDs, driver's licenses, vehicle titles, medical reports, police reports, utility bills, and proof of loss photos.
-That breadth creates a correspondingly broad attack surface.
-These are the fraud patterns we see most often in 2026.
+Insurance KYC and claims touch more document types than almost any other industry: IDs, driver's licenses, vehicle titles, medical reports, police reports, utility bills, proof-of-loss photos.
+The attack surface is huge.
+Here are the patterns we see most in 2026.

 1. Synthetic IDs with real names